 The brand headlines a Beauty Glow range that features food supplements and skincare products for whitening and brightening the skin.
 Since the products are sold exclusively on chosen eCommerce platforms in Asia, the agency created a premium design that appeals to the Asian public.

 The packaging designs have two versions: Day (white) and Night (black).
 This subtle yet distinct move guided the audience in choosing which set to buy according to their skincare needs.

-Both versions feature a half moon on either the left or right side of the packaging layout.
+Both versions feature a half-moon on either the left or right side of the packaging layout.
 This eye-catching element flaunts a mixed-paint texture of pink and purple with a tinge of orange.

 Overall, this design is minimalist.
-Aside from the moon element on the front packaging, the agency went for a plain black and white background.
+Aside from the moon element on the front packaging, the agency went for a plain black-and-white background.

 And lastly, this design comes in a reusable format, encouraging consumers to take care of their skin while caring for the environment, too!

-Nature-friendly design for a nature-friendly product
+- Nature-friendly design for a nature-friendly product

-Earthly and calming colors
+- Earthly and calming colors

-Minimalist design with an interesting color story
+- Minimalist design with an interesting color story

 The packaging design by Kurbonzodski for the MYNA brand was created with nature in mind.
-Focusing on the MYNA Eyebrow Henna, the agency designed a packaging that highlights the beauty of natural-looking eyebrows and eyelashes while highlighting the brand's use of natural ingredients.
+Focusing on the MYNA Eyebrow Henna, the agency designed packaging that highlights the beauty of natural-looking eyebrows and eyelashes while highlighting the brand's use of natural ingredients.